jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=tEczkhfLwqM

-"A warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."
+Remember this quote from the Thirty Years War?, "A warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."
 How much longer do you think before Red/Left politics completely breaks down?
+We're well into the Internet Age and still using the culture of Industrial Age to run our lives.

-Look at their devoted followers raging at each other, do you want to let them decide your fate?
+Look at Left/Right followers raging at each other, do you want to let them decide your fate?

 ## Look Up